raheem-mansoor/Twitter-Bot/README.md

    Access Token Secret: ""

 4. Copy each Key/Token and paste it into the Twitter-Bot v.2.1.sln File.
 (Leave the "" and copy the code in between!)
-   You can open this file with any Text-Editor of your choich.
+   You can open this file with any Text-Editor of your choice.
 I recommend you to use Atom or Sublime Text

 5. After pasting the Keys and tokens into their correct position you can save the file.